hobbit-project/hobbit-project.github.io/pages/docs/system_integration.md

 docker push git.project-hobbit.eu:4567/maxpower/mysystemadapter
 ```

 It is possible to upload multiple images.
-This can be necessary if the system is in a different container than the Sytem Adapter.
+This can be necessary if the system is in a different container than the System Adapter.
 There are two ways to upload the additional images.
 Either you create a gitlab project for each image (note that every user has a maximum number of projects) or you upload several images to a single gitlab project.
 For that, it is necessary to name the images in a certain way.
 Assume that our users has created a gitlab project with the name `mysystem`.
 We could upload the system and system adapter images if we give them names like

 ```
 docker push git.project-hobbit.eu:4567/maxpower/mysystem/system